-The digital journeys that all organizations are continuing have one thing in common – the need to intentionally and proactively manage, control and exploit the value of their information assets through optimized digital processes.
+If your organization is on a journey of digital transformation you need to intentionally and proactively manage, control and exploit the value of your information assets through optimized digital processes.

 The way to do this is through a structured mechanism for making decisions which include decision-making bodies and rules.

-The ultimate issue is realizing that the world has evolved, and addressing how information is managed is only part of the picture.
+The problem with that vision is it doesn't take into account that the world has evolved.
+Addressing how information is managed for compliance is only part of the picture.
 The bigger picture is making sure that information is being governed to a purpose that aligns with business objectives.

 Going beyond compliance